LanguageMachines/PICCL/README.md

     $ nextflow pull LanguageMachines/PICCL

-In this case you need to ensure to always run it with the ``-with-docker proycon/lamachine:piccl`` parameter:
+In this case you need to ensure to always run it with the ``-with-docker proycon/lamachine:piccl`` parameter, this lets nextflow manage your LaMachine docker container (this is not tested as much as running from inside the container directly):

     $ nextflow run LanguageMachines/PICCL -with-docker proycon/lamachine:piccl